 About Behind the Firewall:

-In his column, Executive Editor Dennis Fisher sounds off on the latest issues affecting the
+In his column, Executive Editor Dennis Fisher sounds off on the latest issues affecting the information security community.

 MIT case shows folly of suing security researchers